dzoricic/basket/readme.md

 * check basket, update basket
   * Both functionalities create baskets if non existant
 * Cancel basket (I don't see much use for this one but I felt like i needed to add it)

+## 0.1.4 - Cache Money

+* Added cacheable with caffeine cache on dummy endpoints only
+* Added transactional on updateBasket (I think that JPA will automatically create transaction if it detects multiple changes but just to be safe)